yahoo/UDPing/README.md

 If the server does not receive a control packet within a keepalive timeout specified by the -k switch, it will output metrics with a zero expected count.

 Metrics emitted to stdout are at the source host:port level.
-Metrics emitted to the scoreboard can either be at the host level only, or at the host level and the host:port level, as specified in the -s switch on the server.
+Metrics emitted to statsd can either be at the host level only, or at the host level and the host:port level, as specified in the -s switch on the server.

 At least one next-hop MAC address must be specified with the -a switch on the client.
 This should ordinarily be set to the MAC address of the default gateway for the client.
 If more than one egress path is desired, multiple next-hops can be separated by commas.